 - Which platform is better for a driver

-In this article I will mostly cover UberX and regular Lyft, I didn’t drive Side Car but I researched on it.
+In this article I will mostly cover UberX and regular Lyft,

 My personal motivation was to make extra income as I do have a full time job where I work for past 10 years and I am happy with it.
 My biggest motivation was to pay off my student loan which was close to 90K.